cupy/cupy/docs/source/tutorial/basic.rst

 :class:`Optimizer` is the last core feature of Chainer described in this section.
 It runs a numerical optimization algorithm given tuples of parameters and gradients.
 Many algorithms are implemented in :mod:`optimizers` module.
-Here we use the simplest one, called Stochastic Gradient Descent
+Here we use the simplest one, called Stochastic Gradient Descent:

 .. doctest::